 Obierika tells the whole incident to Okonkwo.
 He calls the people of society foolish as they committed murder of an innocent person.
 Chinue Achebe very skillfully compares the incident with Okonkwo’s thinking.
 On one hand, protagonist of the play shows sympathy on murder of an alien but on the other hand the writer shows destruction of the city from the hands of whitemen.
 Meaning thereby that the whitemen instead of conducting an inquiry and finding the responsible person of the incident destroy the whole village.

-Chinua Achebe, in this way, shows cruelty of whitemen in his novel Things Fall Apart during postcolonial period.
+Chinua Achebe, in this way, sketches a theme of colonialism and shows cruelty of whitemen in his novel Things Fall Apart during postcolonial period.
 Colonialism was not for the welfare of the people, instead whiteman came there to create fear in their minds.
 The incident shows that they went there to make them slaves.

 Acceptance of whitemen